redrubycorn/11ty-playground/src/content/pages/about.md

 ---
 title: "About"
-banner: true
+header: true
-bannerTitle: "About 11ty-playground"
+headerTitle: "About 11ty-playground"
-bannerSubtitle: "Who, why and how.
+headerSubtitle: "Who, why and how.
 The people behind the blog."
 layout: "/layouts/pageLayout.html"
 ---